Why your shaving cream is watery and what to do about it?

 ● The Importance of Shaking the Can

-Shaking the shaving cream can before usage is an often-overlooked step.
-However, it is crucial to mix the gaseous and solid elements within the cream and water.
-This agitation prevents separation and ensures that the shaving cream maintains the right consistency and effectiveness.
+Shaking the shaving cream before usage is an often-overlooked step.
+However, mixing the gaseous and solid elements within the cream and water is crucial.
+This agitation prevents separation and ensures that the shaving cream maintains consistency and effectiveness.

 ● Refrigeration is Not a Solution